Terms of Service

 ABOUT THE TERMS

 - Authority.
-Each Party represents and warrants to the other that: (1) it has the full right, power, legal capacity, necessary licenses, consents and authority to enter into, deliver and fully perform under the Agreement, (2) neither the execution, delivery, nor performance of the Agreement will result in a violation of any agreement, order, judgment, decree, rule, regulation or law to which it is bound, and (3) its principal place of business or residence is not in a jurisdiction against which the United States of America has established sanctions or embargoes.
+Each Party represents and warrants to the other that: (1) it has the full right and legal power to enter into, deliver and fully perform under the Agreement, (2) neither the execution nor performance of the Agreement will result in a violation of any agreement, order, judgment, decree, rule, regulation or law to which it is bound, and (3) its principal place of business or residence is not in a jurisdiction against which the United States of America has established sanctions or embargoes.

 - Modification.
-Fortumo may unilaterally amend the Terms upon occurrence of the following events: (1) Fortumo develops updates, fixes or new versions of the Fortumo Technology; (2) changes in applicable law, taxation, industry practice, or risks; changes in the practice of courts, competent authorities or Payment Providers; or changes in interpretation of law regarding the subject matter of the Terms; (3) technological, organizational or other type of innovations allowing to improve the quality, security or other characteristics of the Services and/or Technology; (4) changes in the business model or processes of Fortumo; (5) justified complaints from Payment Providers, end-users, merchants or competent authorities requiring amendments to the Terms; (6) merger, acquisition or other type of restructuring of the assets or activities of Fortumo; (7) a judicial or administrative act obliging Fortumo to make changes in the Terms; (8) other circumstances and events that reasonably require to be reflected in the Terms.
+Fortumo may amend the Terms upon occurrence of the following events: (1) changes in applicable law or taxation; changes in the interpretation of courts, competent authorities or Payment Providers regarding the subject matter of the Terms; (2) a judicial or administrative act obliging Fortumo to make changes to the Terms; (3) significant changes in other circumstances that reasonably require to be reflected in the Terms.

 - Accepting Modifications.
 The amended Terms shall be communicated to the Merchant at least thirty (30) days (reference to days in the Terms shall be deemed to be a reference to calendar days) before the amended Terms come into effect.
 The amended Terms will automatically become binding to the Merchant upon the expiration of the thirty (30) days notification period.
 If the Merchant does not agree with the amended Terms, the Merchant may terminate the Agreement at any time with immediate effect.

-- “Payment Provider” means mobile operators, payment aggregators, credit and/or debit card issuers and credit and/or debit card payment processors, electronic money or electronic wallet service providers or other payment providers.
+- “Payment Provider” means mobile operators, payment aggregators, payment gateways, electronic money or electronic wallet service providers or other payment providers, which provide the services of charging the purchase amount for the Merchant Services to the End-User’s mobile phone account or provide other payment services.

 - “Website” means the website fortumo.com.